African-Robotics-Unit/acinoset_viewer/README.md

-# AcinoNet Viewer
+# AcinoSet Viewer

 Author:     Daniel Joska

-This is a repository for a ground truth data viewer/modifier for the AcinoNet cheetah dataset.
+This is a repository for a ground truth data viewer/modifier for the AcinoSet cheetah dataset.
+The main repository for AcinoSet may be found [here](https://github.com/African-Robotics-Unit/AcinoSet).

 ## Installation